 |Key Skills||Skills in mathematics, decision making, problem solving, critical thinking, verbal communication and operations analysis; ability to use common engineering technology, computer-aided design (CAD), and development software|

-Sources: *U.S. Bureau of Labor Statistics (May 2015), National Council of Examiners for Engineering and Surveying, O*Net Online.
+Sources: *U.S. Bureau of Labor Statistics, National Council of Examiners for Engineering and Surveying, O*Net Online.

 Steps to Be a Professional Engineer

 Step 1: Earn a Bachelor's Degree in Engineering

 Becoming an engineer begins with graduating from a bachelor's degree program that is ABET (Accreditation Board for Engineering and Technology) accredited.
 This will require meeting science and math qualifications.
 While the science requirements vary by major and may cover topics from biology to physics, the math requirements generally include a sequence in calculus, plus a differential equations course.
 Many programs require students to complete foundational engineering and general education courses in their first two years.